 How Terminal 3 made its registration form

 Here’s a simple step-by-step guide to how Mevish set up her typeform.
 Take a look and then go create something similar for your own interests!

-To get back to the attendees, we need contact details.
+2. To get back to the attendees, we need contact details.
 An Email question does the job nicely.
-Use the Required button to make it compulsory for someone to add their email address.
+Set this question as Required to make it compulsory for someone to add their email address.
 You’ll notice from the Live Preview window (on the right) that required questions are indicated with an *.

-Next, Terminal 3 founder Mevish asks for an optional Skype contact with another Short Text question.
+3. Next, Terminal 3 founder Mevish asks for a Skype contact with another Short Text question.

 Sharing this typeform on social media and embedding on a website lets people find and apply to join Terminal 3 for digital nomads.
 Mevish has all her applicant details stored in one place, in the Results panel of her typeform.